LeoMavri/TSC-Companion/README.md

 # TSC Companion NEXT

 This is the _next_ version of the TSC Companion script.
-It's not ready for use by a long shot, but we're slowly getting there :P
+It's almost ready for a public release :D

 ## Features